Ermolli1996/LSN-Ermolli/README.md

 =================================================

 # LSN-Ermolli

 This repository contains all my exercises of the course "Numerical Simulation Laboratory".

-There is one folder for each numerical exercise.
+It contains 13 folders: one for each exercise lesson and one ("lez00") with useful material (Parallel Random Generator)

 Each folder contains a README  with the descriptions of all the files.